Feature #1051

 Btw: we need to update also the documentation to describe the new tool.

-#16 Updated by Mayer Michael over 9 years ago
+#16 Updated by Mayer Michael about 10 years ago

 Ok, I guess the issue can be closed. ctbutterfly works fine for me.
 Analysing one crab run from the 1DC dataset and passing the result to ctbutterfly allows to plot the attached confidence band.